openaps/docs/Hardware/hardware.md

 # Hardware
 This section describes the hardware components required for a 'typical' OpenAPS implementation.
-There are numerous variations and substitutions that can be made,
+There are numerous variations and substitutions that can be made, but the following items are recommended for getting started.
+If you come across something that doesn't seem to work, is no longer available, or have a notable alternative, feel free to edit this document with your suggestions.

 ## Required Hardware